Tameside Hippodrome

 Current situation

-A local group has been campaigning for the building with the ambition to upgrade and refurbish the theatre to its former glory.
-In 2020, the group set up Ashton Empire and Hippodrome (Building) Ltd, a private company limited by guarantee with the aim that this company could take the acquisition of the building, carry out the necessary works to restore the theatre, and be responsible for the maintenance of the building fabric.
+A local group has been campaigning for the theatre with the ambition to upgrade and refurbish it to its former glory.
+In 2020, the group set up Ashton Empire and Hippodrome (Building) Ltd, a private company limited by guarantee with the aim that this company could take a Community Asset Transfer of the building from the council, carry out the necessary works to restore the theatre, and be responsible for the maintenance of the building fabric.

-Theatres Trust will continue to provide advice and support to see this important theatre reopened for its local community.
+Theatres Trust will continue to provide advice and support to both the community group and the council to see this important theatre reopened for the people of Ashton-Under-Lyne and wider local area.

 Main photo Tameside Hippodrome, Theatres Trust.
 Internal photos Tameside Hippodrome, Tim Abram Photos